NikolausBerl/Udacity-Deep-Reinforcement-learning/report.md

 The learning-policy uses  the recursive update-rule of the Q-Learning algorithm "Q(St, At)..." by using the max-Q-Value of State_2.
 After some iteration-work an optimized Q-Table (table with optimized Q-values of each state) will be created.
-The agent use now this Q-table by using the maximum Q-value of each state-action pair.
+The agent uses now this Q-table by applying the maximum Q-value of each state-action pair.
 Up to now the agent can  move with an optimized policy.

 #### Deep-Q-Learning-Algorithm
 Deep-Q-Learning (DQN) means, that we use Neural Networks to predict the next action of our agent.
-We need DQN, if our agent move in a continous world.
+We need DQN, if our agent moves in a continous world.
 This means, that the environment consists of infinitve states or actions or both.
 We find this case often in our real world.

 In a continous world, it is not possible to find an optimal policy for the agent just with "dynamic programming".
-The reason is, that we come in a continious world to an unsolvable non-linear equation-system.
+The reason is, that in a continious world we come to an unsolvable non-linear equation-system.

 To solve this problem, we use Neural Networks as a function approximator.

-Below you see the depiction of the pseudo-code of a DQN-Algorithm which use additionaly the experience reply technique.
+Below you see the depiction of the pseudo-code of a DQN-Algorithm which uses additionaliy the experience reply technique.
 With experience replay it is possible, to dampen  the strict correlation of consecutive timesteps of states.
 So we gather a bunch of agent-steps, store it and select it a bit later randomly  for our learning-algorithm.
 With this technique we discorrelate the given input-stream and make the algorithm more successful.